 Topology selects the type of network (Wye or Delta).

-And finally, I’ll highlight how to configure event triggers.
-These basically set the limits of events like dips, swells and interruptions to be tracked.
-You usually set these limits according EN 50160, but part of the Dips and Swells limit settings also has a checkbox called ‘sliding reference’.
+Event triggers basically set the limits of events like dips, swells, and interruptions to be tracked.
+You usually set these limits according EN 50160, but part of the dips and swells limit settings also has a checkbox called “sliding reference.”

 A sliding or nominal reference voltage uses measured values filtered with a 1-minute time constant and usually only applies to medium and high voltage systems.